Security on untrusted networks #

 drop_src_path_prefix_parts: 1

 This approach is useful when applying different retention policies for various types of logs.
-For example, you might store warn-level and higher severity logs in the cold instance/cluster with longer retention, while keeping debug-level and higher severity logs only in the hot instance/cluster with shorter retention.
+For example, you might store warn-level and higher severity logs in the cold instance/cluster with longer retention, while keeping debug-level and lower severity logs only in the hot instance/cluster with shorter retention.

-The drop_src_path_prefix_parts parameter is used to remove the prefix from the path when proxying the request to VictoriaLogs.
+The drop_src_path_prefix_parts option is used to remove the prefix from the path when proxying the request to VictoriaLogs.
 For example, if vmauth receives a request to /cold/select/logsql/query, VictoriaLogs will receive the path without the /cold/ prefix, allowing it to properly handle the search query.

 Tenant-based request proxying #